 Fresh perspectives and creativity

 Collaborating with external character designers brings fresh perspectives and creative ideas to the table.
 They can offer unique insights and innovative approaches to character design, bringing new life and originality to your project.
-This diversity of ideas can enhance your characters’ overall quality and appeal.
+This diversity of ideas can enhance the overall quality and appeal of your characters.

 Scalability and flexibility